 A steaming cup of tea is the perfect drink for soothing a sore throat, warming up on a cold winter’s night, or binge-watching Downton Abbey.
 But certain teas are also perfect for doing something else — helping you lose extra weight.
 Pu-erh tea, for example, can literally shrink the size of your fat cells!
 To discover the brew’s fat-crusading powers, Chinese researchers divided rats into five groups and fed them varying diets over a two-month period.
 In addition to a control group, there was a group given a high-fat diet with no tea supplementation and three groups that were fed a high-fat diet with varying doses of pu-erh tea extract.
 The researchers found that the tea significantly lowered triglyceride concentrations (potentially dangerous fat found in the blood) and belly fat in the high-fat diet groups.
 It’s a natural fat blaster, along with barberry, rooibos and white tea.

 Eat This, Not That!
 Fix: We love pu-erh so much, we made it part of our new weight-loss plan, “The 7-Day Flat-Belly Tea Cleanse.”
-Test panelists lost 10 pounds in one week!

 You Eat Mostly with Big Groups